-Notes; (1) Phase to Neutral impedance

-- (2) Phase to Phase impedance - (3) Phase impedance (line impedance) - (4) The impedance requirements set out within Standard Technique: SD5R must also be satisfied - 7.2 Connections for more than one installation of electric vehicle charger shall comply with the impedance requirements detailed by using the 'Impedance Calculator Rsce = 15' found via the following Link. - 7.3 The power quality data regarding the majority of heat pumps can be found on the ENA Heat Pump Database which is located on the ENA Website or alternatively WPD have collated a similar table which can be found via the following link. - 7.4 The impedance requirement for heat pumps or for connections that include heat pumps and electric vehicle charge points with a rating \leq 32A shall comply with the impedance requirements detailed by using the 'Impedance calculator EV & HP' found via the following Link.
+- Notes; (1) Phase to Neutral impedance (2) Phase to Phase impedance (3) Phase impedance (line impedance) (4) The impedance requirements set out within Standard Technique: SD5R must also be satisfied - 8.2 Connections for more than one installation of electric vehicle charger or where the connection is provided via a HV metered supply, shall comply with the impedance requirements detailed by using the 'Impedance Calculator Rsce = 15' found via the following Link. - 8.3 The power quality data regarding the majority of heat pumps can be found on the ENA Heat Pump Database which is located on the ENA Website or alternatively WPD have collated a similar table which details the connection requirements and can be found via the following link. - 8.4 The connection requirements for installations that include multiple LCT items with a rating \leq 32A shall comply with the impedance requirements detailed by using the 'Impedance calculator EV & HP' found via the following Link.